Uncategorized

 Telling others about your divorce

 “For the sake of our children, how do we talk about this change with our families and friends in a way that preserves dignity and respect ?”
-Children need To maintain a strong and positive connection to both parents and extended family members.
-The ability to feel proud of both parts of their families.
-To…
+Children need What can you do?
+Want to connect with other parents?
+Consider joining our community on Instagram, LinkedIn and Facebook.

 Read More